Australia in World War II: War in the Pacific

+Declaration of war on Japan

 In the view of Paul Hasluck, Australia fought two wars between 1939 and 1945: one against Germany and Italy as part of the British Commonwealth and Empire and the other against Japan in alliance with the United States and Britain.

 Due to the emphasis placed on cooperation with Britain, relatively few Australian military units were stationed in Australia and the Asia-Pacific Region after 1940.
 Measures were taken to improve Australia's defences as war with Japan loomed in 1941, but these proved inadequate.
 In December 1941, the Australian Army in the Pacific comprised the 8th Division, most of which was stationed in Malaya, and eight partially trained and equipped divisions in Australia, including the 1st Armoured Division.
 The RAAF was equipped with 373 aircraft, most of which were obsolete trainers, and the RAN had three cruisers and two destroyers in Australian waters.

-In 1942, the Australian military was reinforced by units recalled from the Middle East and an expansion of the CMF and RAAF.
-United States military units also arrived in Australia in great numbers before being deployed to New Guinea.
-The Allies moved onto the offensive in late 1942, with the pace of advance accelerating in 1943.
-From 1944, the Australian military was mainly relegated to subsidiary roles, but continued to conduct large-scale operations until the end of the war.
+Following Japanese landings in Malaya and the Attack on Pearl Harbor in the United States, the Australian Government declared war on Japan.
+The declaration of war was issued on 9 December 1941.
+Japan was the last major member of the Axis powers to have a declaration of war placed upon it by the Government of Australia after the government accepted the United Kingdom's declaration of war on Nazi Germany and after declaring war on the Kingdom of Italy in June 1940.